 How To Optimize Unduplicated Reach

 Let’s now look at how you can measure “unduplicated reach” to optimize trade-off decisions.
 We first start by asking people a very simple survey question.
 Using our seafood example, it would be something like, â€œSelect which of the seafood flavors you would be favorite choice and second-favoriteÂ choice.”

 Via a survey, respondents see a list of flavors.
-They then must select their top choice, and one as their top-2 choice.
+They then must select one option as their top choice and one as their top-2 choice.

 The output of this type of study looks like the chart to the right.
 We see that “Garlic” has 65% of the first-choice preference share.
 If we just launch one flavor, “Garlic” is the way to go.
 However, if we launch two flavors, we get 90% preference share with “Garlic” and “Cajun.”
 Sure, we can hit 100% by adding in “Butter.”
 But, the cumulative share growth is much smaller.
 Or, said more simply, we don’t reach many more people by launching “Butter.”